Love Story (1970 film): Casting

+Filming

+Filming started November 18, 1969, on location in Cambridge and Boston, and New York.
+It was the first time a film had gotten permission to film at Harvard.
+Moreover, the Ice Skating Rink for the Harvard vs Cornell game was shot at Hamilton College.

-Filming Love Story on location caused significant damage to the Harvard campus.
+Filming Love Story on location resulted in damage to trees on campus.
 This experience, followed by a similar experience with the film A Small Circle of Friends (1980), caused the university administration to deny most subsequent requests for filming on location.

+The scenes where they lived as newlyweds in Cambridge were filmed in the Agassiz neighborhood.
+Oliver carries Jenny over the threshold at 119 Oxford Street.

+Jimmy Webb wrote a score for the film that was not used.
+Burt Bacharach was approached to do the score but pulled out when Robert Evans requested a score similar to that of Frances Lai.
+Eventually, Lai was hired.

 The main song in the film, "(Where Do I Begin?)
 Love Story" was a major success, particularly the vocal rendition recorded by Andy Williams.

+Arthur Hiller recalled, "We thought we were making a nice little movie.
+Well, all of us thought that except the producer who kept saying, "Arthur, believe me, this will be big."
+And I said, "Yes Howard, you're the producer, you have to feel that way."
+But he was totally right."

+Filming finished on February 3, 1970.

 Release

-The premiere for Love Story took place at Loews's State I theatre in New York City on Wednesday, December 16, 1970.
+The premiere for Love Story took place at Loew's State I theater in New York City on Wednesday, December 16, 1970.